crownstone/bluenet/README.md

 The meshion functionality is the one we are currently integrating on the moment.
 So, this is a moving target.
 Set `MESHING` to `0` if you don't need it.

-For the meshing functionality we use https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh written by a master student at Norwegian University of Science and Technology and Nordic.
-This code makes use of the Timeslot API which is not supported yet in the alpha versions of the S130.
+For the meshing functionality we use https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh written by a Trond Einar Snekvik, department of Engineering Cybernetics at Norwegian University of Science and Technology (and Nordic Semiconductors).
+This code makes use of the Timeslot API which is not supported yet in the alpha versions of the `S130`.
 Hence, if you want to use the meshing functionality, you will have to use the `S110`.

 This means that if you want to use a bootloader, you will also need the `S110` version of it, and the same is true